adda-team/adda/win32/readme.txt

+                                   ADDA 0.78
+                                  ***********
+                                "Amsterdam DDA"

+                    Maxim A. Yurkin(1,2) and Alfons G. Hoekstra(1)

+             (1) Faculty of Science, Section Computational Science, of the University of Amsterdam,
+              Kruislaan 403, 1098 SJ, Amsterdam, The Netherlands,
+                   tel: +31-20-525-7530, fax: +31-20-525-7490

+             (2) Institute of Chemical Kinetics and Combustion, Siberian Branch of the Russian Academy of Sciences, Institutskaya 3, Novosibirsk, 630090, Russia,
+                    tel: +7-383-333-3240, fax: +7-383-334-2350

+                          email: adda@science.uva.nl

+                          last revised: 19 March 2008

+                   Copyright (C) 2006-2008 University of Amsterdam
+        This software package is covered by the GNU General Public License.

                 ##             ##### ##         ##### ##         ##
              /####          /#####  /##      /#####  /##      /####
             /  ###        //    /  / ###   //    /  / ###    /  ###